ramanaditya/django-anymail/docs/esps/mandrill.rst

 to the same public webhook URL you gave Mandrill.

-Mandrill will report these Anymail :attr:`~anymail.signals.AnymailTrackingEvent.event_type`\s: sent, rejected, deferred, bounced, opened, clicked, complained, unsubscribed.
+Mandrill will report these Anymail :attr:`~anymail.signals.AnymailTrackingEvent.event_type`\s: sent, rejected, deferred, bounced, opened, clicked, complained, unsubscribed, inbound.
 Mandrill does not support delivered events.
 Mandrill "whitelist" and "blacklist" change events will show up as Anymail's unknown event_type.